-Any computer that will require multi-factor authentication must also be added as a member of an identity platform-based role.
+Any computer that will require multi-factor authentication must also be added as a member of an identity platformbased role.
 This step is similar to adding computers to a zone.
-For multi-factor authentication, an identity platform-
+For multi-factor authentication, an identity platformbased role has computers as members and is managed through Privileged Access Service.
+It is separate from the role definitions and role assignments you manage using Access Manager or other Server Suite components.